Azure/Azure-Sentinel/Parsers/ASimRegistryEvent/ARM/RegistryEventMicrosoftWindowsEvent/README.md

 # Microsoft Windows Event ASIM RegistryEvent Normalization Parser

 This template deploys the ASIM RegistryEvent schema parser for Microsoft Windows Event.

-ASIM Windows Event Registry Creation Event Parser (event number 4657)
+The parser is a part of the Advanced Security Information Model.

-The Advanced SIEM Information Model (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.
+The Advanced Security Information Model (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.

 For more information, see: